wrightmicahc/CBIP/README.md

 residual_fuels <- readRDS("data/Tiles/output/residual_fuels/300/20_Proportional_Thin-None-70-30-first-No-No-49-300-0.rds")
 ```

-To run the emissions scenario_emissions function on the entire tile set, use the run_all function, as shown below.
+To run the emissions scenario_emissions function on the entire tile set, run the run_for_all_emissions.R script.
+It simply sources the run_all function, as shown below.
 The run_all function has an optional argument t_range, which is a integer vector or sequence of tile ID numbers.
 The default is NULL, which runs all tiles.
 WARNING: This takes quite a while to run, and require a lot of disk space.

 ```
+# runs everything from bash
+Rscript run_for_all_emissions.R

+# runs everything from Rstudio
 source("scripts/emissions_model/run_all.R")

-# runs everything
 run_all()

 # run first 100 tiles